iramshiv/ase_scraper/README.md

 * all the points have been covered for the url_session_tests.*

 **Error Handling**
-- Never mix erro handling and the code.
+- Never mix error handling and the code.
 - use exceptions instead of returning error codes.
 - first code "try catch finally" -> Structured code.
 - Always throws exceptions with constants.